dsimard/ready.js/README.md

       -aggregateto            FILENAME  the compiled javascripts will be aggregated to this FILENAME

-      --keep                  will keep the individual minified files --nojslint              will not run JSLint
-      --nocompiler            will not run the compiler
-      --norecursive           will not look for files recursively
+      --keep                  will keep the individual minified files --no-analysis           will not analyse the javascript files with jshint --no-compile            will not compile the javascript files with uglify-js --no-recursive          will not look for files recursively

     JsLintOptions:
       You can use any jsLint options (http://bit.ly/jslintoptions) as an argument.